vocascan/vocascan-server/README.md

 ## Installation

-For a detailed installation guide visit the [wiki](https://github.com/vocascan/vocascan-server/wiki/Installation)
+For a detailed installation guide refer to our [docs](https://vocascan.github.io/documentation/#/vocascan-server/installation)

 ## Usage